-Implantation bleeding does not cause any trouble in the development of the baby.
-However, heavy bleeding is a cause of concern.
+Implantation bleeding is a normal part of pregnancy and doesn't have any negative effect on the development of the baby.
+However, heavy bleeding is a cause for concern.
 If you experience chills, fever or severe cramping, get in touch with your doctor right away.

 Leukorrhea is a type of early pregnancy discharge.
 This sign of pregnancy is often milky white, thin, and generally harmless.
-There are, however, some parameters of leukorrhea as an early sign of pregnancy you need to pay attention to, as this vaginal discharge might be an early indication of some diseases.
+There are, however, some parameters of leukorrhea as an early sign of pregnancy you need to pay attention to, as this vaginal discharge can also be an early indication of infection.

 If you note a strong smelling, yellowish or green discharge which is also accompanied by itching or redness, it could signal a vaginal infection.
 These infections can take place during any stage of pregnancy.
 Candidiasis is one of the most common infections pregnant women get.
-The infection is also popularly termed as a yeast infection.
-STD could also lead to an abnormal discharge and cause vaginal discomfort.
+Candidiasis is more commonly known as a yeast infection.
+An STI could also lead to an abnormal discharge and cause vaginal discomfort.